peterfarrar/principles-of-management-notes/notes_ch_01.md

 **disturbance or crisis handler** must involuntarily react to conditinos.
 Crises can arise because of bad decisions/mgmt, or becuase of unanticipated changes.
 Reactive.
 **resource allocator** managers make decision aout what, how much, when and why resources are allocated.
 Funding, equiptment, human labor, office/production space, time are limited.
 **negotiator** Managers spend significant amout of time in negotiations: budget allocation, loabor, collective bargening agreements, formal dispute resolutions.
-Dosens of weekly decicions result from breif negotionations between and amoung employuees, custoemr, clients, suppliers, others.
+Dosens of weekly decicions result from breif negotionations between and amoung employees, customer, clients, suppliers, others.

 * Informational
   * Monitor